davidben/C2SP/tlog-mirror.md

    following to download the bundle.
 Bundles MAY be downloaded in parallel, or in any order.

-   1. Download the entry to memory.
+   1. Download the entry bundle to memory.
-   2. Compute the hashes of each entry.
+   2. Compute the hashes of each entry in the bundle.
    3. Check that each hash matches the corresponding tile at level 0.
-   4. If any hash does not, terminate this procedure with an error.
+   4. If all hashes match, save the downloaded bundle to the tile source.
+If any hash does not, terminate this procedure with an error.

 10. After all new tiles and bundles have been verified and persisted to storage, run the following step atomically.
 This step MUST be synchronized with other